 This would include an injured disc, joint, nerve or sprained muscle.
 You don’t want to re-aggravate an injured joint or nerve with massage.

-ii) Pain Medication
+ii) Take the Proper Dose of Pain Medication

 Be careful regarding the risks of relying on painkillers.
 It is a risk when it is your ‘go to’ so that’s why it’s not recommended until now and ONLY sometimes.